airbrake/pybrake/examples/django/django_exampleapp/README.md

 The example application provides three GET endpoints:

-/date - gets the system date from the server /locations - gets the supported locations for use with the /weather endpoint /weather/{locationName} - gets the weather for a location; valid values for locationName can be found using the /locations endpoint
+/date - return server date and time.
+/locations - returns list of available locations.
+/weather/{locationName} - returns the weather details for the locations.

 **Steps to run the API:**